xlanex6/nuxt-meilisearch/README.md

  - Manage Meilisearch from Nuxt server side

- ⚠️⚠️⚠️  BREACKING CHANGE ON MODULE PARAMETER ⚠️⚠️⚠️
+ ⚠️⚠️⚠️  BREACKING CHANGE ON MODULE CONFIG From previous VERSION ⚠️⚠️⚠️

+ Due about the new feature of server MeilisearchJS client capability

  ## Setup